 I accidentally designed a car

 This was fundamentally better, but in a way almost worse.
 Instead of obviously being something that's only use was to be practical, it now looked like a design that someone put a bit of effort into then gave up.
-There were some areas that alluded to some sort of "style" such as the front wheel housings and the sidepod/undercut design, but the rest was basic and boring.
+Some areas were promising, such as the front wheel housings and the sidepod/undercut design, but the rest was basic and boring.
 I could probably delay my project for 1 more day and make it look a little nicer, right?

 I might have got carried away, because 1 week later I was finished.